 Annual report design is a natural extension of our editorial design experience, coupled with our financial publishing background.
-We have designed the annual President’s Report for Babson College, annual reports for the MacDowell Colony, and several technical annuals for the Urban Land Institute's yearly member meeting.
+We have designed the annual President’s Report for Babson College, and annual reports for the MacDowell Colony, the Urban Land Institute, and the Mind and Life Institute.

-We also produce the annual Independent Guide to the Vanguard Funds, a nearly 300-page guidebook chock full of charts, tables, and graphs.
+We also produce the annual Independent Guide to the Vanguard Funds, a nearly 300-page guidebook chock full of charts, tables, and graphs for InvestorPlace Media, as well as corporate white papers and case studies for Pearson Education.

-We offer design services for a wide-variety of marketing collateral and advertising projects, including brochures, catalogs, media kits, white papers, and direct-mail marketing.
-For many of our marketing clients, such as Boston-based Adviser Investments, we funtion like an inhouse art department, creating a wide-range of marcom materials from high-end company brochures to data sheets.
+We offer design services for a wide-variety of marketing collateral and advertising projects, including brochures, catalogs, programs, media kits, white papers, and direct-mail marketing.
+For many of our marketing clients, such as Boston-based Adviser Investments, we function as their inhouse art department, creating a wide-range of marcom materials from high-end company brochures to data sheets.
 By maintaining long-term relationships with clients, we are able to understand and help to evolve their brand.

-Other marketing clients include Pearson Education, Lincoln Financial, and Red Curve Solutions.
+Other marketing clients include Pearson Education, Mind & Life Institute, and Wolters Kluwer.

 We create logos, and develop identities for a variety of small businesses and institutions.
-Recently we were contracted to develop a school seal that was cast in terazzo for the lobby of the new high school in our home city of Beverly, Massachusetts.
+We developed a school seal that was cast in terrazzo for the lobby of the new high school in our home city of Beverly, Massachusetts, and subsequently became the official school logo.

 We also are adept at working with the existing corporate branding guidelines of larger companies.
-Wolter Kluwer, Lincoln Financial, and Pearson Education are examples of clients with strict branding guidelines that we have to interprate when producing marketing materials.
+Wolters Kluwer, Lincoln Financial, and Pearson Education are examples of clients with strict branding guidelines that we have to interpret when producing marketing materials.

-Our aim in web design is to utilize our editorial sensibilities, coupled with our strong information organization skills, to create dynamic and engaging online environments.
+Our web design Projects combine our print editorial sensibilities with our strong information organization skills, to create dynamic and engaging online environments.
 Our sites are smart, attractive, and well-structured, but we don't let flashy graphics get in the way of the content.

 We also provide social media and content management consulting services.
 As early adopters of blogging and social media on a community level, we can advise clients on the technology, message, strategy, and design of their social media efforts.
 We are well connected to the social and hyperlocal media network in Boston and on the north shore.